garthheff/CTF-Writeups/TryHackMe/lightroom.md

 We connect with
 ``nc 10.10.22.91 1337``
-and enter username smokey gives us
+and enter username smokey which gives us

 ```
 Please enter your username: smokey
 Password: vYQ5ngPpw8AdUmL
 ```

-Only SSH and the custom 1337 service
+Only SSH and the custom 1337 service when we nmap
 ```
 sudo nmap -p- 10.10.73.73
 Starting Nmap 7.94SVN ( https://nmap.org ) at 2025-03-09 05:19 EDT